 Hydrotherapy or water therapy at different temperatures can be effective for treating multiple problems, such as anemia.

 In this case, the water stimulates circulation, and as a result, the production of red blood cells.
-It’s important to note that people with anaemia tend to have difficulty tolerating the cold.
+It’s important to note that people with anemia tend to have difficulty tolerating the cold.

-You can have two types of shower that can be beneficial:
+You can have two types of showers that can be beneficial:

-If you know that you suffer iron-deficiency anemia because of poor intestinal absorption, taking iron supplements won’t help.
+As mentioned above, if you know that you suffer from iron-deficiency anemia because of poor intestinal absorption, taking iron supplements won’t help.

 What you need to do is take a natural supplement which will improve intestinal absorption.
 To do this, you’ll need the following homeopathic remedy:

-- Ferrum Phosphoricum or iron phosphate D6 (Schuessler salt): This natural medication is not an iron supplement and doesn’t have any side-effects.
+- Ferrum Phosphoricum or iron phosphate D6 (Schuessler salts): This natural medication is not an iron supplement and doesn’t have any side-effects.